 - preparedness of the deploying service provider or hospital pharmacy at the start of the process

 - which service the service provider or hospital pharmacy is deploying.

 The deployment process of each core service is described in further detail on the deployment page of each service, which is found on the subpages of this page.

-Healthcare and social welfare service providers and hospital pharmacies can get support for deployment from training documents and regular support events.
+Healthcare and social welfare service providers and pharmacies can get support for deployment from training documents and regular information sessions.

 Application to become a user of Kanta Services